Affordable Care Act (ACA) Reporting Cheat Sheet: Reporting Made Easy

 What is an Aggregate ALE Group member?

 Companies that are part of a controlled group are an ALE member in the aggregate ALE group.
-Each ALE member must complete the Form 1094-C and 1095-C.
+Each ALE member must complete the Form 1094-C and 1095-C for their respective employees.

 What should I check under “certifications of eligibility”?

-- Qualifying Offer Method – the ALE Member can certify that it made a Qualifying Offer (affordable based on FPL and minimum value) to one or more of its full-time employees for all months during the year in which the employee was a full-time employee.
+- Box A. Qualifying Offer Method – the ALE Member can certify that it made a Qualifying Offer (affordable based on Federal Poverty Level and minimum value) to one or more of its full-time employees for all months during the year in which the employee was a full-time employee.

-- 98% Offer Method – the employer can certify that, taking into account all months during which the individuals were employees of the ALE Member and were not in a Limited Non-Assessment Period, the ALE Member offered affordable health coverage providing minimum value to at least 98% of its employees for whom it is filing a Form 1095-C, and offered minimum essential coverage to those employees’ dependents.
+- Box D. 98% Offer Method – the employer can certify that the ALE Member offered affordable health coverage providing minimum value to at least 98% of its employees for whom it is filing a Form 1095-C and offered minimum essential coverage to those employees’ dependents.
+Remember to factor in all months during which the individuals were employees of the ALE Member and were not in a Limited Non-Assessment Period.

 How do I complete Part III(a)?